 Entrepreneur Pass (Entrepass)

-The Dependent Pass is a visa for family members of Employment Pass and Entrepreneur Pass holders.
+The Dependant’s Pass is a visa for family members of Employment Pass and Entrepreneur Pass holders.

-Employment Pass and S Pass holders with a fixed monthly salary of more than S$4,000 may apply for Dependent Passes for their:
+Employment Pass and S Pass holders with a fixed monthly salary of more than S$4,000 may apply for Dependent Passes for their spouses as well as their unmarried or legally adopted children who are below the age of 21.

 Long Term Visit Pass